 In 1964, Dr Albert Yeung opened his own watch shop “Observatory Watch & Jewellery” on Nathan Road, Kowloon.
 After securing the distribution rights of Omega and Rolex respectively in 1965 and 1967, he further expanded his business to jewellery and later on to other ventures.
-Striving for nearly 50 years, Emperor Group has evolved successfully from a watch shop into a group of listed companies with diverse business interests, including financial services, property investment and development, watches and jewellery, entertainment, hospitality, printing and publishing, furniture and furnishing, food and beverage, etc. 4 companies of the Group are listed on the Main Board of the Hong Kong Stock Exchange.
+Striving for nearly 50 years, Emperor Group has evolved successfully from a watch shop into a group of listed companies with diverse business interests, including financial services, property investment and development, watches and jewellery, entertainment, hospitality, media, furniture and furnishing, food and beverage, etc. 4 companies of the Group are listed on the Main Board of the Hong Kong Stock Exchange.
 Dr Yeung reflected on his life in his biography ”Zhengqi” (do not let people look down on you) published in 2012, which he hopes can provide some good reference to younger generation.

 Dr Albert Yeung is an astute businessman with half a century of experience.
 A hands-on executive who is always abreast of time, he makes full use of his charisma to develop a sense of belonging among staff.
 When it comes to business expansion, he believes in the importance of seizing every business opportunity and building on synergies between new business endeavours and existing operations.